 Changes in the Areola

-· Darkening of color
+- Darkened of color

-· Increased diameter
+- Increased diameter

 Breasts Leaking Colostrum

 associated with going into labor.
 They are not likely to be noticed until after mid-pregnancy.
-A woman usually experiences more Braxton-Hicks contractions as her pregnancy progresses, sometimes even being confused for labor contractions.
+A female usually experiences more Braxton-Hicks contractions as her pregnancy progresses, sometimes even being confused for labor contractions.
 However, Braxton-Hicks contractions do not consistently grow longer, stronger and closer together like labor contractions.
-When you are within the last few weeks of pregnancy, Braxton-Hicks contractions can be uncomfortable to some, you may consider trying:
+When females are within the last few weeks of pregnancy, Braxton-Hicks contractions can be uncomfortable for some, so they may consider:

-· Walking or resting can ease these contractions (true labor contractions will persist no matter what you do)
+- Walking or resting can ease these contractions (true labor contractions will persist no matter what you do)

-· Try body relaxation techniques such as deep meditative breathing or a warm bath.
+- Trying body relaxation techniques such as deep meditative breathing or a warm bath.